Methodology

 🤝

-Seven AI models run in parallel against your patent’s inventive contribution.
+Six models run in parallel against your patent’s inventive contribution.
 Each independently proposes candidate products and companies.
 Where multiple models agree, we have a strong consensus signal.
 Where they don’t, we still keep the candidates and verify them in later stages — disagreement isn’t a reason to drop a candidate, only a reason to insist on independent evidence.

 Independence is what makes consensus meaningful.
 Disagreement keeps the net wide.